huyrocks123/threat-hunting-scenario-anydesk/threat-hunting-scenario-anydesk-event-creation.md

    - Save and close the file.
 6. Delete the Bait File and Close AnyDesk:
    - Right-click client-passwords.txt on the Desktop and delete it.
-   - Confirm that the file is sent to the Recycle Bin or permanently deleted (Shift + Delete).
-   - Close the AnyDesk application by right-clicking its tray icon or closing the window.
+   - Close the AnyDesk application by closing the window.

 ---